cpe305Spring17/spring2017-project-nlcortez/README.md

 Callbacks are used in the DialogFragments so that information inputted into each respective dialog can be  sent back to the presenter.

 ### Adapter
-Adapters are used to populate spinners (drop down menus),
+Adapters are used to populate drop down menus (spinners) and RecyclerViews.

 ## Screen Captures
 <img src="https://github.com/cpe305Spring17/spring2017-project-nlcortez/blob/gh-pages/Screenshots/Overview.png?raw=true" width="480">